-Besserat de Bellefon wines are characterized by their finesse and elegance, with fine depth, but never with a marked evolution, even in wines that underwent considerable aging.
+Our winemaking style is more reductive than oxidative with little racking and aeration, to preserve all the aromatic and aging potential of the wines.
+That is why Besserat de Bellefon wines are characterized by their finesse and elegance, with fine depth, but never with a marked evolution, even in wines that underwent considerable aging.
 You will never find oxidized notes in our wines.
-They are always fresh, with notes that are a little reduced rather than oxidized, with great minerality, with a very saline, marine character.
+They are always fresh, with notes that are a little reduced rather than oxidized, with great minerality, and with a very saline, marine character.

 You will never find oxidized notes in our wines.
 They are always fresh, with great minerality.

 In our old vintage champagnes, you will indeed find aromas that are a little more vinous, a little more secondary, and tertiary.
 But you will always have this great freshness.
 That’s what we always look for.

 Minerality is a term that can mean different things to different people.
 How would you define it?

 To me, minerality in champagne is freshness and tension with remembrances of rock, chalk, and flint.

 The bubbles of Besserat de Bellefon champagnes are 30% finer than those of traditional champagnes.
 Why this stylistic choice?